 - Please pay attention to further information given by your lecturers and teaching staff.
 Additional on-site registration may be necessary for some examinations.

-Dates of the Department of Informatics for examination registration in winter term 2017/18
+Dates of the Department of Informatics for examination registration in summer term 2018

 Courses with midterm or early examination: Special registration dates!